tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 Annotations
 ***********

-Node *annotations* are attributes that define the its various aspects.
-For example, scalar nodes have a required annotation ``type`` that defines the option type.
+Node *annotations* are named attributes that define the its various aspects.
+For example, scalar nodes have a required annotation ``type`` that defines the node value type.
 Other annotations can optionally set default values, validation function, and

 Annotations are passed in a table to the node creation function:

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/config_schema_annotations/http_api.lua
     :language: lua
-    :start-at: host
+    :start-at: scheme = schema.scalar
-    :end-before: port
+    :end-before: host = schema.scalar
     :dedent:

 Node annotations fall into three groups: